Boxing: Barnes departs for Caribbean Championships in O’Connor’s CIBA finale

 Barnes will need to do it, however, against bigger competition.

 “She’s competing at Flyweight, as oppose to Light Flyweight,” said O’Connor.
 “She can potentially qualify for the Pan Am Games.
-It will be the first time the Caribbean Championships acts as a qualifier for Pan Ams.
+It would be the first time the Caribbean Championships acts as a qualifier for Pan Ams.
 We are still waiting to hear confirmation on that.”

 O’Connor leaving role as National Coach